-Across the street from the Gantry sit branches of two Portland favorites: Greenleaf Juicing Company offers premium organic green juices and “super smoothies” loaded with avocado and almond butter, while sunny Lovejoy Bakers serves up fresh-baked breakfast pastries and light lunch fare.
+Across the street from the Gantry sits a branch of Portland favorite Greenleaf Juicing Company which offers premium organic green juices and “super smoothies” loaded with avocado and almond butter.

 A quick trip across Tilikum Crossing, you’ll find the Central Eastside’s flagship attraction, the Oregon Museum of Science and Industry.
 One of the nation’s leading science and tech museums, OMSI houses five halls with more than 200 interactive exhibits and activities for all ages.
 Take part in fun and educational science experiments or catch an IMAX documentary at the museum’s state-of-the-art digital theater, which boasts the biggest screen in Portland.
 OMSI also features an extensive museum store and a restaurant serving wood-fired pizza and other hot bites.

 Next door to OMSI awaits the Oregon Rail Heritage Center.
 Opened in 2012, this free, volunteer-run, nonprofit museum preserves Portland’s storied rail history, keeping three antique steam locomotives in tip-top shape.